saurabhkirar/EPAI01/Capstone/Readme.md

 **Future todo**
 1. app deployment on edge devices.
-2. product specification and infra requirments
+2. product specification and infra requirment docs.
-3. costing details
+3. costing details and project estimation doc.
 4. scale the project to be a **template agnostic** product